Sophie and the Rising Sun: Themes and genre

 At its core, Sophie and the Rising Sun is a romance novel about dressed-up racism in a time and place where people of a different race had a proper role and place in the community.
 The story relies heavily on symbolism as well, when Mr. Oto is reminded of a story from his homeland of a bride who was transformed into a crane.

 Although the majority of Trobaugh's writings have been described as "Christian fiction" Dutton Publishers has told Publishers Weekly that they are reluctant to call it anything other than "good clean fiction that depicts southern life."

 Adaptations

 Sophie and the Rising Sun is an independent feature film based on the novel by Augusta Trobaugh and adapted and directed by critically acclaimed filmmaker Maggie Greenwald (Songcatcher, Ballad Of Little Jo).
 The film stars Julianne Nicholson (August: Osage County, Masters of Sex, The Red Road), Margo Martindale (August: Osage County and Emmy Award winner for The Americans and Justified), Critics Choice Award winner Lorraine Toussaint (Orange Is the New Black, Rosewood), Diane Ladd (Joy, three-time Academy Award nominee for Alice Doesn’t Live Here Anymore, Ramblin’ Rose and Wild at Heart) and Takashi Yamaguchi.
-The film is produced by Brenda Goodman (Ballad Of Little Joe, Sex(Ed) The Movie), Nancy Dickenson (Home of the Brave), Lorraine Gallard (Home of the Brave), and Maggie Greenwald.
+The film is produced by Brenda Goodman (Ballad Of Little Jo, Sex(Ed) The Movie), Nancy Dickenson (Home of the Brave), Lorraine Gallard (Home of the Brave), and Maggie Greenwald.
 Co-producer is Susan Lazarus.
 The film was selected by the 2016 Sundance Film Festival as its Salt Lake City Gala Premiere.